petartotev/PT_WebApp_PTSchool/README.md

 ## General Information

-PT_WebApp_PTSchool is an ASP\.NET Core MVC Web Application that provides a platform for different services for Parents, Teachers and Students within a school institution.
+PT_WebApp_PTSchool is an ASP.NET Core MVC Web Application that provides an online platform for different services for Parents, Teachers and Students within a school institution.

 ![WebAppScreenshots](Resources/Screenshots/PTSchool_Screenshot_0.jpg)